ckrapu/vectorgeo/README.md

 ## Playbook

+#### Setting up the Aurora Postgres table
+To recreate the table for serving vector embeddings from AWS Aurora PostgreSQL, run the script `python setup-aurora.py`.
+NOTE: this command will drop any existing table and will force you to start from scratch.

 ### Testing
 To test the end-to-end workflow for land cover extraction and embedding, run the following commands:
 ```